 My mouth opens to protest.
 But level-headed Dean interjects, albeit with a distinct slurring of words, “Of course.
 See you later.”

-In response Seamus flicks out a bar napkin, onto which the girl has charmed her name.
+In response Seamus flicks out a scrap of parchment, on which the girl has charmed her name.
 “Playing it cool, mate,” he said as if it were the most obvious thing in the world.
 The girl's name is glittering and purple, and I think the I in Amelia is dotted with a heart.

 “YES!”
-Seamus hands them out.
+Seamus passes them out.

 “Oi!”
 I punch him in the arm and he almost spills his drink.
 “I’m sensitive about my lack of importance!”
 He’s right, though.
-Witch Weekly has quite possibly the worst internship program of any Wizarding publication.
-But journalism is a highly competitive market, especially in London, so I took what I could get.
-Unfortunately what I got was Mr. Ward.
+Witch Weekly has quite possibly the worst internship program of any Magical publication.
+Just thinking about it makes me angry.

 I could use a drink.